huentelb/simGPT/README.md

 # Generational Placement Trajectories in Norway: Combining Empirical and Simulated Data [simGPT]
 Code (WIP) to produce output for ongoing *simGPT* project (joint work by Bettina Hünteler and Diego Alburez).

+## Objective
+We aim to answer two research questions:
+1. Can microsimulation be used to validly estimate generational placement trajectories (GPT) in Norway?
+2. How will typical generational placement trajectories develop for the entire life course (ages 0–100) across different birth cohorts in Norway?

+This is the main output we want to produce to answer these questions:
+1. Synthetic population register of individuals living in Norway in which we can link parents to their children based on `rsocsim`.
+2. Generational placement patterns (see [Hünteler, 2022](https://www.sciencedirect.com/science/article/pii/S104026082100054X)) for two cohorts across two age ranges
+    - 1960 birth cohort, age range 0 – 59: for benchmarking against existing historical register data (RQ1),
+    - 1960 and 2000 birth cohorts, age range 0 – 100: for projecting generational placement trajectories into the future (RQ2).

+## This is how we do it

 To reproduce, have the following packages installed:
-1. `rsocsim` (find guide to installing in [Diego's workshop repository](https://github.com/alburezg/rsocsim_workshop_paa))
+1. `rsocsim` (find guide to installing and the general idea for and logic of `rsocsim` in [Diego's workshop repository](https://github.com/alburezg/rsocsim_workshop_paa))
 2. `TraMineR`, `TraMineRextras`, and `WeightedCluster`

-## This is the output we want to produce
-1. Synthetic population register of individuals living in Norway in which we can link parents to their children based on `rsocsim`.
-2. Generational placement patterns (see [Hünteler, 2022](https://www.sciencedirect.com/science/article/pii/S104026082100054X)) from ages 0 to 100 for the birth cohorts
-    - 1960: for benchmarking against existing historical register data, and
-    - 2000: for projecting generational placement trajectories into the future.

-## This is how we do it

-### 1. Input data
+### 1. Input data for microsimulation
 *No need for you to repeat this because we stored all the necessary data in the [Input](Input) folder*

 1. Fertility data come from the following sources